The year is 1998: Ed Miller, K8EHA, St Joe's class of 1960, and Engineering Manager

 As a result of Stimac's encouragement to get these licenses, Miller, Leskovec, Kozar, and others got jobs

-at WCLV, Cleveland's Classical Music Station.
-Ed Miller went on to
+at WCLV, Cleveland's Classical Music Station, which was just starting up in 1961.
+Ed Miller '60 went on to

-Chief Engineer for a number of years while getting an MS
+Chief Engineer of WCLV for a number of years while getting an MS

-in Physics from JCU and moving on to a long career at Case Western Reserve University, including tending to
+in Physics from JCU and moving on to a long career as Sr Staff Physicist at Case Western Reserve University, including tending to

-WRUW-FM, the university station.
-Bob Kozar went on to work at WJW, both Radio and TV, got an MS in Physics from the
+Bob Kozar '62 went on to work at WJW, both Radio and TV, got an MS in Physics from the

 University of Dayton